Marie-Lou Nahhas

-Marie-Lou Nahhas (ماري لو نحاس; born September 7, 1989) is a Lebanese American actress, model, and activist best known for playing Egyptian-born inmate Shani Abboud on season 7 of Orange Is the New Black.
+Marie-Lou Nahhas (ماري لو نحاس; is a Lebanese American actress, model, and activist best known for playing Egyptian-born inmate Shani Abboud on season 7 of Orange Is the New Black.
 Season 7 aired on Netflix in July 2019.

 She was a finalist for Miss Lebanon 2012.
 In August 2020, Nahhas appeared on the cover of Marie Claire Arabia.

+Marie-Lou is fluent in French, English, Arabic, and Spanish.

 Activism

 After earning her master's degree, Nahhas moved to New York City to pursue her acting career professionally in theatre and film.